mishoo/UglifyJS/README.md

 var code = compressed_ast.print_to_string(options);
 ```

 As usual, `options` is optional.
-The output stream accepts a lot of otions,
+The output stream accepts a lot of options,
 most of them documented above in section “Beautifier options”.
 The two
 which we care about here are `source_map` and `comments`.